 \subsection{Applying wave-front temporal blocking}

-We present the loop transformations to apply WTB to loop structure in Algorithm \ref{lst:new_struct_reduced}.
+We present the loop transformations to apply WTB to the loop structure in Listing \ref{lst:new_struct_reduced}.
 In temporal blocking, we extend space blocking so that multiple timesteps are evaluated in a subset of the overall problem domain.
-In WTB space-time wave-fronts traverse our domain computing grid point values.
+In WTB space-time, wave-fronts traverse our domain computing grid point values.
 For naming convention, as used in \cite{Yount2016}, we are going to use the term ``block" for spatial-only grouping and ``tile" when multiple temporal updates are allowed.
 Fig. \ref{fig:txy_wavefront} shows grid point updates as they happen in WTB.
 The green point is updated using orange values.
-This stencil kernel has a radius of size two, thus allowing a margin of 2 points to preserve data dependencies.
+This stencil kernel has a radius of size two.
+Thus a margin of 2 points is required to preserve data dependencies.
 Only two timesteps are kept in memory (for time order one problems), so the green value substitutes the yellow one in the buffer.
-Stencil radius affects the wave-front angle. wave-front angle is a parameter that defines the ratio of spatial indices needed to update one point in the next time step.
-Thus, it gets steeper with higher stencil radius.
+The stencil radius affects the wave-front angle (the ratio of spatial indices needed to update one point in the next time step).
+The angle gets steeper with a higher stencil radius.
 WTB can also be applied to staggered grids.
-In this case, two or more grids may be updated often having inter-dependencies \cite{Yount2016}.
-It is then necessary to shift the wave-front angle by an amount depending on the stencil radius of data dependencies in each loop as shown in Figure \ref{fig:stag_seq_wavefront}.
+In this case, two or more grids may be updated, often having inter-dependencies \cite{Yount2016}.
+It is then necessary to shift the wave-front angle (allow more margin to preserve dependencies) by an amount, depending on the stencil radius of data dependencies in each loop as shown in Figure \ref{fig:stag_seq_wavefront}.

-After the precomputing source injection, data dependencies are now aligned with the computational grid.
+After precomputing source injection, data dependencies are now aligned with the computational grid points.
 Applying temporal blocking is now feasible.
 We split the time-space iteration space into tiles as shown in Figure \ref{fig:seq_wavefront}.
 Each tile is then partitioned into space blocks.
-By applying the transformations required from wave-front temporal blocking to Algorithm \ref{lst:new_struct} we now have the loop structure \ref{lst:final_struct}.
+By applying the transformations required from wave-front temporal blocking to Listing \ref{lst:new_struct} we now have the loop structure \ref{lst:final_struct}.
 This structure is a time-tiled wave-front scheme over a stencil kernel update with source injection.